 In this episode, I discuss suicide in a broad overview.
 The causes and confounding factors.
-I discuss some statistics briefly, and the fact that majority of people who die by suicide do not do so due to mental illness, they do so as a result of a triad of Hopelessness, Helplessness and Despair.
-Overwhelming anguish coupled with other societal ills like poor governance, racism, non compliance with meds, etc.
+I discuss some statistics briefly, and the fact that the majority of people who die by suicide do not have mental illness, they do so as a result of a triad of Hopelessness, Helplessness, and Despair.
+Overwhelming anguish coupled with other societal ills like poor governance, racism, non-compliance with meds, etc.

 At the young age of 20 yr, my beautiful, smart, articulate and talented niece, Khrystine, has already tasted betrayal, ostracism and learned some life lessons that will shape the rest of her life as an immigrant in the United States.
 In her interview she touches on a personal story that tested her emotional strength as a college student, a situation early in her Fresh-Man year which pushed her to the edge of depression and hopelessness.
 She however found strength in fellow immigrants, and has now grown from it.

 She however bounced back and now always sees "the happy side of things".
 Her favorite quote is "STAY FROSTY" (don't ask me, listen to her explanation :)

 She also has some words of advice for fellow Gen-Zeers; "Everything on the Internet is not real", and for Parents; "STOP being in denial where your kids are concerned, listen, listen, listen to your children".

 I was inspired by her story, and I think you would too.

 Enjoy, and don't forget to download and share this podcast.